Visiting the Norman Lindsay Gallery in the Blue Mountains became a dream of mine after seeing the classic movie Sirens.

 Walking from the train station is quite long, at about 6.5 km.

-Walking there was quite enjoyable, but getting back would be much more difficult without transportation.
+Getting there was quite enjoyable, but getting back would be much more difficult without transportation.

 There is a bus you can catch to get back, but the last one seemed to leave the Norman Lindsay Gallery quite early in the afternoon (around 2 pm).

 So be prepared for a long walk back if you don’t get there early enough.
-Not sure how hard it would be to get a taxi or Uber to take you back to a train station.
+Not sure how hard it would be to get a taxi or Uber to take you back to the train station.

 You can head back to Faulconbrige or Springwood train station since it doesn’t matter much.